Milestones and Achievements

 A new residential building known as 'Gourlay' is opened on the site of the old 'woodheap', providing 22 ensuite rooms for postgraduates and senior students, a tutor's flat, two visiting scholar apartments, and a multi-purpose basement facility.

 Trinity’s Sustainabilty policy is formulated and the name planitgreen, Trinity’s Sustainability Projects, adopted.
 Rainwater tanks with a capacity of 800,000 litres are installed under the Bulpadock.
 A revised Constitution is adopted by Council.
+Bachelor of Arts Extended program for Indigenous students founded by Trinity and the University of Melbourne.

 Dedication of the renovated and expanded Trinity College Theological School, including construction of a new lecture wing and refurbishment of the existing Old Warden’s Lodge (OWL).
 A new partnership between Trinity College and New York’s famed Juilliard School leads to the inaugural Juilliard Winter Jazz School at Trinity.